Chipdeals/mobile-money-api-laravel/README.md

 Creating a webhook endpoint on your server is the same as writing any other API endpoint, but there are a few important details to note:

-**Verifying webhook signatures**
-When enabling webhooks, you have the option to set a ***secret hash***.
-Since webhook URLs are publicly accessible, the secret hash allows you to verify that incoming requests are from Chipdeals.
-You can specify any value as your secret hash, but we recommend something random.
-We also recommend to store it as an environment variable on your server.

-If you specify a secret hash, we'll include it in our request to your webhook URL, in a header called `verif-hash`.
-In the webhook endpoint, check if the `verif-hash` header is present and that it matches the secret hash you set.
-If the header is missing, or the value doesn't match, you can discard the request, as it isn't from Chipdeals.

 **Responding to webhook requests**
 To acknowledge receipt of a webhook, your endpoint **must** return a `200` HTTP status code.
 Any other response codes, including `3xx` codes, will be treated as a failure. **We don't care about the response body or headers.**